Can A Dog Can Affect Your Home Insurance?

 February 27, 2023

 You and your dog share your home.
-How your dog could impact your home insurance is an issue that you may not have considered.
+How your dog could impact your home insurance is something many homeowners don’t think about.

-Here is what you need to know about how having a dog can impact your home insurance.
+Here’s what you need to know about how having a dog can affect your home insurance coverage.

-Whether you are helping with the pet overpopulation crisis by adopting a new rescue dog into your family or have your heart set on a specific breed, it is important to consider which dog will be a good fit for your home.
+Whether you’re helping address pet overpopulation by adopting a rescue dog or choosing a specific breed, it’s important to consider how your dog may impact your home insurance policy.

 Why do you need to tell your insurer when you adopt a dog?

 Third-party liability insurance is an important part of your home insurance.
-By adopting a dog, you increase the risk your insurer takes when providing you with coverage because of the possibility of your dog biting someone.
+Owning a dog can increase your insurer’s risk exposure due to the possibility of dog bites or injuries to others.

 Which dog breeds are considered high-risk?